 Students receiving assistantships on a 12-month basis are entitled to two weeks (10 work days) paid leave each year.
 Graduate assistants are expected to work during those times in which classes are not in session.
-To take leave, it is necessary to obtain a Graduate Student Request for Leave form from the program specialist, 417A Ag Hall.
+To take leave, it is necessary to obtain a Graduate Student Request for Leave form from the Academic Program Coordinator, 227 Ag Hall.
 This form must be signed by the student, the major advisor, and the department head prior to taking leave.
 This form helps to ensure that an accurate record of vacation days may be kept.
-The OSU holiday schedule is at hr.okstate.edulholiday-and-leave.html
+The OSU holiday schedule is at br.okstate.edu/holiday-and-leave.html